k1nxx/learning-stuff/README.md

-`git init` initializes a new repository with the default branch name `git status` returns the status of the git repository `git add` adds the file to the current git repository `git commit <params> <message>` commits the added files helping to revert to previous versions just like a snapshot `git logs` allows to view commit history
+`git init` initializes a new repository with the default branch name `git status` returns the status of the git repository `git add` adds the file to the current git repository (in git terms staging) `git commit <params> <message>` commits the added files helping to revert to previous versions just like a snapshot `git logs` allows to view commit history
 `git checkout <hash / commit id>` checks out to the commit